Identity bases for finite cyclic semigroups

 See \cite[Section 1.6]{ClPr61} for details and historical information.

-The Cayley graph of the semigroup $C_{h,d}$ shown in Fig.~\ref{fig:Cayley} provides a compact depiction of its structure.
+The Cayley graph of the semigroup $C_{h,d}$ with respect to its generator $a$ is shown in Fig.~\ref{fig:Cayley}.
+The graph provides a compact depiction of the structure of $C_{h,d}$.
 If one thinks of the graph as a frying pan, the $d$-element base $\{a^{\,h+1},a^{\,h+2},\dots,a^{\,h+d}\}$ forms an ideal in $C_{h,d}$, which is isomorphic to the cyclic group $C_{1,d}$.
-The $h$-element handle $\{a,a^2,\dots,a^{\,h}\}$ corresponds to the quotient of the semigroup $C_{h,d}$ over this ideal; this quotient is isomorphic to the nilpotent cyclic semigroup $C_{h,1}$.
+The $h$-element handle $\{a,a^2,\dots,a^{\,h}\}$ corresponds to the Rees quotient of the semigroup $C_{h,d}$ over this ideal; this quotient is isomorphic to the nilpotent cyclic semigroup $C_{h,1}$.
 It is well known (and easy to verify) that the semigroup $C_{h,d}$ is a subdirect product of $C_{h,1}$ and $C_{1,d}$.